nojhan/clutchlog/README.md

 - `clutchlog::fg::none` and `clutchlog::bg::none` can be passed in all modes.

-For example, all the following lines encode a bright red foreground for the critical level:
+For example, all the following lines encode a bright red foreground for the critical level
+(see the "Colors" section below):
 ```cpp
     log.style(level:critical,
         fmt::fg::red); // 16-colors mode.